damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 With the release of [GitLab 8.9][8.9] we announced that we partnered with [Yubico][youb-home] to help customers strengthen their authentication process with YubiKeys.
 YubiKeys are a single key providing universal 2nd factor authentication into an unlimited number of applications.
-After [our announce][yub], we asked Yubico to join us on a webcast.
+After [our announcement][yub], we asked Yubico to join us on a webcast.
 In this webcast, we talked about common security threats and how you can use GitLab and Yubico to avoid information breach of your private data and to provide a secure Git repo that you can trust as a single source of truth.